-We are committed to accuracy and continue to grow, adapt, and change our Flood, Wildfire, and Heat Models as new and better information becomes available.
+We are committed to accuracy and continue to grow, adapt, and update our risk models as new and better information becomes available.

 Quarterly Data Updates

-We are committed to the accuracy of our data and will continue to grow, adapt, and change our Flood, Wildfire, and Heat Models as new and better information becomes available.
-As such, improvements to our models are included in quarterly data updates, while the Flood Model, Wildfire Model, and Extreme Heat Model are updated annually.
+We are committed to the accuracy of our data and will continue to grow, adapt, and change our flood, wildfire, wind, and heat models as new and better information becomes available.
+As such, improvements to our models are included in quarterly data updates, while the flood model, wildfire model, wind model, and extreme heat model are updated annually.
 Sign up for our newsletter to learn about updates as they become available by clicking or tapping here.

 Extreme Heat Model Updates

 - Released the First Street Foundation Extreme Heat Model, a first-of-its-kind, nationwide spatial temperature model that makes it easy for individuals to find a property’s heat risk and understand how heat effects will change over time due to environmental changes.